 Pursuant to Chapter 657 of the Texas Government Code, The University of North Texas System is proud to provide preference in employment to:

-- Veterans’ surviving spouses who have not remarried; and
+- A veteran's surviving spouse who has not remarried; and

-- orphans of Veterans who were killed on active duty
+- An orphan of a veteran killed on active duty

 Individuals who qualify for Veterans employment preference are entitled to a preference in employment with or appointment to the University over other applicants for the same positions who do not have greater qualifications.